 That is always the first question I get.
 My answer is usually, what’s it worth to you?
 But anyone can do the math and see what 30 days x $9 per day will cost for a month of unlimited data.
 Just wait.
 It’s likely you will not use the Solis every day.
 That’s the best part.
 Daypasses do not expire – use them when you need them!

 The Solis is currently $149, with no contract required.
 And did I mention?
-You can get a coupon code for $20 off!
+You can use the name of this blog as a coupon code for 10% off your entire purchase!
 Each Skyroam hotspot comes with one free daypass.
 You can get five daypasses for $45, and you can connect up to 5 devices

 What is Global Wifi?